VanishJr/SRCM/README.md

   <li>The program does not have any validation for input data and may crash if incorrect data is entered.</li>
   <li>The program is only tested on Windows and may not work properly on other operating systems.</li>
 </ul>

+## Contact
+If you have any questions or issues with the program, please contact the developer at logutov.ivan@gmail.com

 ## Start Menu